 - Avoid non-dairy creamers

 Many brands of non-dairy creamers are high in fat, which in turn is high in partially hydrogenated soybean oil.
 Choose the non-dairy creamers that don’t contain soybean oils, or switch to more natural substitutes, such as cow milk (lactose free if needed), nut milk or rice milk.
-You can make nut or rice milk easily at home from numerous recipes that are available online.
+You can make nut or rice milk easily at home from numerous recipes that are available online cash.

 - Butter flavored Popcorn

 Available in cinemas, fast food outlets or on the shelves of supermarkets, these popcorns use partially hydrogenated oils and are full of iTFAs.

 This is actually one of the most popular foods with the highest iTFAs contents.
 It is best if you try making popcorn yourself at home.

 It is very easy to make, tastier, is cheaper than buying an industrial type full of iTFAs and artificial flavoring and it is healthier.